carlo-monti/EarCoach/README.md

 ## Create a new exercise
 The app is built in such a way that it can be extended with new exercises by simply adding a new class that extends the Exercise abstract class.
 The new class must override some methods.
 Every exercise works by asking a question and checking an answer.
 To interact with the user the exercise can call the methods speak() and play().
 The first takes a String as an argument and the second takes an array (of array) in which every item represents the MIDI notes that must be executed at the same moment (i.e. {{60},{},{50,55}} is a sequence of a single note [60], followed by a pause, followed by a chord composed of two notes [50,55]).

 Every exercise can have multiple parameters.
 Every parameter is represented by a new Class that must implement the ExerciseParameter interface.
-Every parameter can have multiple values (i.e. the parameter "instrument" can have values such as "piano", "guitar", ...) and every value must have a String that represent it.
+Every parameter can have multiple values (i.e. the parameter "instrument" can have values such as "piano", "guitar", ...) and every value must have a String that represents it allowing the user to select it by voice.

 A parameter value can be saved to permanent storage (with SharedPreferences).
 This is automatically done and to retrieve the stored value the parameter class must have a constructor that takes the reference to the Exercise and call the method exercise.getStoredValueForParameter(this) passing itself as argument.
 A new exercise looks like this: